zzhangjii/learning-library/ospa-library/security/LAB2_IDCS.md

 ****
-**You have successfully connected and provision IDs on third-party app and enable Single Sign-On to easily login to other vendor services**
+**You have successfully connected and provision IDs on third-party app and enable Single Sign-On to easily login to other vendor services.**

 ***END OF LAB***